Kids Who Care

 Cost: The cost of registration is $20 for each child in your group.

-To sign up for our upcoming Kids Who Care program in February, March, or April, please fill out our online registration form.
+To sign up for an upcoming Kids Who Care program in April, May, June, or July, please fill out our online registration form.

 What are the benefits of the Kids Who Care program?